GladysPotatoGarden/python-scripts/README.md

-# python-scripts

-Directory Explorer and Photo Mover v2 Scripts
+📂 Directory Explorer & 📸 Photo Mover v2
+Organize and Manage Files Automatically with Simple, Efficient Scripts

 Overview

-This repository contains two Python scripts:
+Directory Explorer and Photo Mover v2 are two Python scripts designed to help you manage your files quickly and automatically:

-    File Viewer: A lightweight tool for viewing and organizing files in a text-based format.
+    Directory Explorer: A minimalistic script for viewing files in a clean, text-based format and sorting them by size.
-    Photo Mover v2: An automated script that organizes image files by moving them to the default Pictures directory and logs actions for easy tracking.
+    Photo Mover v2: An automation script that organizes image files by moving them from common directories (e.g., Desktop, Documents, Downloads) to the default Pictures folder at every startup, while keeping a log of each action.

+    "Life is short, have fun while able to do so!"
+    — Made by GladysPotatoGarden (Quincy)

 Directory Explorer
-Description

-The Directory Explorer script allows users to view files in a clean and organized display without a graphical user interface.
-You simply specify the directory path at the top of the script, and it will display all files in that directory in an ordered, readable format.
 Features

-    Simple Text-Based Display: View files in an uncluttered, text-based format.
+    Text-Based Display: View files in a straightforward, organized display within your terminal, removing the need for a complex user interface.
-    Sort by File Size: Files are automatically sorted by size for better organization.
+    Sorting by File Size: Sorts files by size for easy comparison and navigation.

-    "Life is short, have fun while able to do so!"
-    — Made by GladysPotatoGarden (Quincy)
+Usage

+    Configure Directory Path: Add the desired directory path to the variable at the top of the script.
+    Run the Script: Execute the script to view files and their sizes in a simple, organized output.

 Photo Mover v2
-Description

-The Photo Mover v2 script is an automated tool designed to keep your Pictures directory organized by regularly moving image files from commonly cluttered folders to Pictures.
-This script is designed to run at startup and operates seamlessly in the background.
-How It Works

-    Folder Scanning: Each time the script runs, it checks the Desktop, Documents, and Downloads folders.
+Features

-    Image Organization: All image files found are moved to the Pictures directory by default.
+    Automatic Image Organization: Scans Desktop, Documents, and Downloads folders at startup, moving all image files to the Pictures directory.
-    Automatic Logging: Creates a log file in the Documents/python-script-logs folder, tracking all processed files with timestamps for easy reference.
+    Auto-Generated Log: Creates a log file in a folder called python-script-logs within Documents, recording each file moved with timestamps for reference.

 Setup Instructions

-    Edit Directory Path: If necessary, adjust the directory paths within the script to suit your preferences.
+    Edit Directory Paths (Optional): You can adjust the folder paths in the script to customize which directories are scanned.
-    Build with PyInstaller: To create an executable version, build the script using PyInstaller.
+    Build with PyInstaller: Create an executable with:

+    bash

+    python -m pip install pyinstaller
+    pyinstaller --onefile photo-mover-v2.py

-    Add to Startup: Place the executable or a shortcut to it in your system’s startup folder to ensure it runs automatically at each boot.
+    Add to Startup: Place the executable (or a shortcut) in the system’s startup folder so it runs every time the computer boots.
+        On Windows, open the Startup folder by pressing Win + R and typing shell:startup.
+Place the shortcut to your executable here.

 Future Enhancements

-Documentation for the Photo Mover v2 will be expanded soon to cover additional configuration options.
+Documentation will soon include additional configuration options and usage examples.

-Enjoy the simplicity and functionality! 😊
+Contributing

+Feel free to contribute to the project by opening issues or submitting pull requests.
+Contributions for enhanced functionality or additional scripts are welcome!
+License

+This project is licensed under the MIT License.
+See the LICENSE file for details.
+Author

+GladysPotatoGarden (Quincy)
+Have questions or suggestions?
+Reach out via GitHub or submit an issue for further improvements!